Cains Brewery

-The brewery closed in 2013 with debts totalling more than £8m.
+In 2013 debts exceeding £8m led to the brewery's closure.

 History

 The Cains brewery was founded by Irishman Robert Cain in 1858 when he bought an established brewery.
 Cain had begun his brewing career aged 24 when he purchased a pub and brewed his own ales.

 Within 25 years of founding his brewery, Cain had established 200 pubs, including the Philharmonic Dining Rooms, the Vines and the Central Commercial Hotel, which are currently listed as being of architectural merit.
 His personal mansion had each window arch inscribed with his monogram.
 In 1887 construction began on a second brewery.

 In 1921, 14 years after Cain's death, the Cains brewery merged with Walkers of Warrington, becoming Walker Cains.
 Then in 1923 the original Stanhope Street Brewery was sold to Higsons, who continued to brew Cains ales.

 In 1985, Higsons was bought by Boddingtons of Manchester.
 Five years later Boddingtons opted to concentrate on pub ownership and sold all its breweries to Whitbread, at which point the Stanhope Street site was closed.